 Jones played in 12 games, primarily on special teams.
 He had seven tackles, including five solo stops, and had a fumble recovery on punt coverage against Iowa.
 Five of Jones’ seven tackles were on special teams, including two at Northwestern.
 He had two solo tackles on defense at Fresno State.

 Jones’ play as a senior helped Coach Adam Geis’ Sandalwood High School team to an 8-3 record and a berth in the Class 8A state playoffs in 2013.
 Jones keyed the Sandalwood defense, making 32 tackles, while intercepting four passes, including one that he returned for a touchdown.
 Jones was named to the All-First Coast team by the Florida Times-Union.

 As a junior, Jones helped Sandalwood to a 7-3 record, and the school narrowly missed the Class 8A playoffs.
 Jones chose Nebraska after also visiting Purdue, and also had offers from South Florida, Western Kentucky, Florida International and Western Michigan.
 Jones was regarded as one of the top 60 athlete prospects in the country by 247 Sports.

 Jones was born on Aug.
 13, 1995, and Lucille Payton is his legal guardian.
-Jones has been named to the Nebraska Scholar-Athlete Honor Roll twice.
+Jones has been named to the Nebraska Scholar-Athlete Honor Roll three times.
 Jones has participated in community outreach efforts with Uplifting Athletes, Husker Heroes, School is Cool, and local hospital and school visits.
 He was a member of the Tom Osborne Citizenship Team and Brook Berringer Citizenship Team in 2017.